Acura TL: 2002

-In March 2001 for the 2002 model year, the TL got a minor makeover, with a refreshed front fascia, redesigned taillights, a 6 CD in-dash changer as well as a few other features.
+Type-S

 A Type-S model was also added, adding 35 hp (26 kW) for a total of 260 bhp at 6100 rpm and 232 lbft of torque at 3500-5500 rpm.
 It also featured 17 in wheels, firmer seats and suspension.
 A large percentage of these vehicles exhibited problems with the automatic transmission necessitating replacement.
-In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 109000 mi or 7.75 years for all 1999 - 2002 models and 2003 partial per VIN.
+In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 109000 mi or 7.75 years for all 1999-2002 models and 2003 partial per VIN.
 Acura dealers replace the transmissions under warranty.
 Transmissions replaced prior to March 2005 usually fail again.
 Transmissions replaced March 2005 and later include a redesigned third gear clutch pack reported to fix the problem.

 2003

-Only minor changes occurred in that year in order to make way for a redesign.

-But one odd and notable addition to only the 2003 model year was the addition of General Motors OnStar subscription cellular telephone and navigation assistance service to the DVD GPS navigation system option.
+Only minor changes occurred for this model year in order to make way for a redesign.
+One odd and notable addition to only the 2003 model year was the addition of a General Motors OnStar subscription cellular telephone and navigation assistance service to the DVD GPS navigation system option.
 These were separate independent systems, each with their own GPS receivers.
 The OnStar system was based on a dated Motorola analog cellular technology operating over 1G AMPS.
 Because of this and the failure of Acura to offer a digital upgrade, the TL OnStar system became defunct in 2009 when US carriers were allowed to turn off analog AMPS cell tower equipment.

+Certain vehicles in the 2002 and 2003 model years were the subject of a safety recall in July 2009 for injuries reported from faulty driver's side airbag inflators.
+In February 2010, another recall was issued for the same problem.

-Third generation (UA6–UA7; 2004–2008)
+Third generation (UA6/7; 2004)

 2004

-In October 2003, the third generation Acura TL (the 3.2 moniker was dropped) was released for sale in North America.
+In October 2003, the third-generation Acura TL (the 3.2 moniker was dropped) was released for sale in North America.
 Developed mainly in the United States by a team led by Erik Berkman, with bodywork by American Honda designer Jon Ikeda, the new TL was built in Marysville, Ohio, and was derived from the seventh generation US-market Honda Accord.
-The car itself is praised for its sharp design, and is said to have aged well.

-Starting with this generation, this model was not sold in Japan, with the Honda Inspire holding the position of entry level luxury sedan below the Honda Legend in Japan.
-The Inspire of this era was instead sold as the seventh generation North American spec Honda Accord.
+Starting with this generation, this model was not sold in Japan, with the Honda Inspire instead holding the position of entry-level luxury sedan below the Honda Legend.
+The Inspire of this era was instead sold as the seventh generation North American-spec Honda Accord.